Are your customers receiving the right service? Do your customer service reps have the knowledge and skills to solve customers’ queries?Â

 (Total number of queries routed to more than one agent ÷ total number of connected inbound contacts) x 100

-Use predictive routing, agent-assist tools, SME channels, quality management, and channel splitting to minimize transfers and enhance service quality.
+Use predictive routing, agent-assist tools for your call center, SME channels, quality management, and channel splitting to minimize transfers and enhance service quality.

 15. Average Wait Time (AWT)